-But the city is not just filled with Pat’s family members, but also 70 more characters of all fashions.
-All of them are adorable in their very own way (okay, the Valentino twins are rich kid crocodiles with a garbage attitude, but eh, what can you do).
-A very special character is unknown to you at first, but already helpful.
-A suppressed number will send you little hints about the city, like collecting the hidden puzzle pieces that are widely spread all over Alligator New York City, and start to chat with you for a bit.
-In the later game, they even reveal their own location, so that you could meet them… I’m sure a curious mind like you will follow this call, wouldn’t you?
+But the city is not only filled with Pat’s family members, but also seventy more characters of all fashions.
+All of them are adorable in their very own way.
+However, one very special character is unknown to you at first, but already helpful.
+A suppressed number will send you little hints about the city, like collecting the hidden puzzle pieces that are spread all over Alligator New York City, and start to chat with you for a bit.
+In the later game, they even reveal their own location, so that you could meet them… I am sure a curious mind like you will follow this call, would you not?

-But back to Pat’s family.
-Whenever you succeed in their mini games, they will hand you out a badge.
-These can be used to prepare a gift, which Pat’s mother is preparing: An actual family tree.
-It’s just beautiful to see all the relations between the characters, evolving a bigger picture step by step.
+But let us go back to Pat’s family for a second: Whenever you succeed in their minigames, they will hand you a badge.
+These can be used to prepare a special gift, which Pat’s mother is preparing – an actual family tree.
+It is just beautiful to see all the relations between the characters, evolving a bigger picture step by step.

-There are so many beautiful moments in the game that I can’t write all of them up, so I will just share one of my favorites.
-In the park, you will a little child all on its own.
+There are so many beautiful moments in the game that I cannot write about all of them, so I will just share one of my favorites.
+In the park, you will see a little child all on its own.
 Nobody is playing with him, so you decide to play his most beloved game of all time: Hide and seek!
-The mini game begins, but your goal is not to find him, but to actually let him win, so that he feels good about his hiding skills and opens up afterwards.
+However, your goal is not to find him in this minigame, but to actually let him win, so that he feels good about his skills and opens up afterwards.
 I found that to be so cute, as there is no competitive element in this task.
 You just want him to have a good time.
-And that’s what summarizes “Later Alligator” in the best possible way, I’d say.
+And that is what summarizes “Later Alligator” in the best possible way.

-So in the end, “Later Alligator” is an audiovisually and storywise charming, entertaining game about many different things like acceptance, taking care of yourself and others, kindness, family bonds, friendships and facing your fears.
-If you want to find yourself smiling all the time while playing a marvelous video game, then this one was made for you.
+In the end, “Later Alligator” is an audiovisually and story-wise charming, entertaining game about many different things in life like acceptance, taking care of yourself and others, kindness, family bonds, friendship and facing your fears.
+If you want to find yourself smiling all the time while playing a marvelous video game, then you will have a wonderful time with this one.
 See you later, alligator!
+[PLAY]